GlobalWebIndex/platform2.0-react-challenge/README.md

 The CSS is very basic, most of the CSS relies on Bootsrap.

-A strong typing system such as Typescript would be beneficial is the project is meant to grow.
+A strong typing system such as Typescript would be beneficial if the project is meant to grow.

 ## What can be improved